-The City of Groton's next holiday closing will be Monday, September 1, 2014 for Labor Day.
+The City of Groton's next holiday closing will be Thursday, December 25, 2014 for the Christmas Holiday.
 Click here to see a list of all Holiday Closings.

 The State of Connecticut has established a program to provide low interest loans to homeowners and business subject to coastal flooding.
 The funds are to be used to elevate homes and businesses in the VE or AE zones to help protect them from future storms and severe weather.